Internet Data Guide

 Spotify (highest quality)0.15 GB/hour~9 GB

-๐Ÿ’ก Plan Tip Use an internet plan comparison tool to compare internet plans with ISP data caps or unlimited data plans so your monthly data usage is covered without overage fees.
+Use an internet plan comparison tool to compare plans with unlimited data so your monthly usage is covered without overage fees.
+See our guide on the best internet for streaming video to find which connection types handle heavy streaming without buffering.

 How Much Data Does Gaming Use?

-However, gamers should be aware of gaming data usage from downloading and updating games.
-Installing a large video game or applying software patches can quickly add to your monthly data usage, especially if your plan has ISP data caps.
+However, gamers should be aware of data usage from downloading and updating games.
+Installing a large video game or applying software patches can quickly add to your monthly data usage — a single AAA title can exceed 100 GB.
+If your plan has data caps, plan accordingly.

 How Much Data for Email & Browsing the Web?

-If your online activities mostly involve staying connected, browsing websites, and sending emails, your internet data usage will be relatively low.
-You'll likely need minimal monthly data usage compared to gamers or streamers.
-For example, sending or receiving 1,000 emails typically uses just 1 GB of data.
-Likewise, you can surf the web for around 20 hours and still only consume 1 GB of data.
+If your online activities mostly involve browsing websites and sending emails, your data usage will be relatively low.
+Sending or receiving 1,000 emails typically uses just 1 GB of data.
+You can surf the web for around 20 hours and still only consume 1 GB.

 What Happens If I Go Over My Data Cap?